Meet the cast of Netflix drama You season two

 Penn Badgley performs Joe Goldberg

 Who’s Joe Goldberg?
-Joe is the lead character of the present’s first and second season, a sociopathic killer with a bent to stalk and obsess over sure girls in his life.
+Joe is the lead character of the present’s first and second season, a sociopathic killer with a bent to stalk and obsess over sure ladies in his life.

-Within the first season, the unlucky recipient of his consideration was aspiring author Guinevere Beck (Elizabeth Lail), who in the end met her demise at his palms.
+Within the first season, the unlucky recipient of his consideration was aspiring author Guinevere Beck (Elizabeth Lail), who in the end met her demise at his arms.

-Joe pins the homicide on Beck’s therapist, Dr Nicky (John Stamos), with the second season seeing him transfer to Los Angeles beneath the brand new identify, Will.
+Joe pins the homicide on Beck’s therapist, Dr Nicky (John Stamos), with the second season seeing him transfer to Los Angeles underneath the brand new identify, Will.

 sorry to this man https://t.co/S8AiAKkuQd